Delaunay/milainference/README.rst

    ssh mila

+   salloc ....

    # Launch a server (launch a slurm job and exit)
-   milainfer server --model meta-llama/Llama-2-7b-chat-hf
+   milainfer server --path /network/weights/llama.var/llama2/Llama-2-7b-chat-hf/

    # List all the available inference servers
    milainfer list

    # Get on a compute node and use the server for inference
-   salloc ....
    milainfer client --prompt "Give me good advices"